-REACH Pikes Peak Community Action Agency.
+REACH Pikes Peak Community Action Agency assistance programs.

 Across El Paso County Colorado, the Pikes Peak Community Action Agency, now known as REACH Pikes Peak, can assist the less fortunate, unemployed, and residents that are struggling.
 The non-profit has a few locations across the county and staff work to get individuals on track to long term stability and self-sufficiency.
 Some of what may be available is one time financial assistance, help with taxes, and a program known as Transition to Independence.